Interested in learning more about this rotation? Start the process for a free introductory meeting with our team

 The physician has been involved in teaching pediatric and family medicine residents for nearly 30 years, having taught pediatric trainees from William Beaumont Hospital and Children's Hospital of Michigan as well as family medicine trainees from William Beaumont Hospital, Wayne State University, DMC-Huron Valley Hospital, and Botsford Hospital.
 The preceptor regularly gives lectures to pediatric residents.

-When the attending physician has patients in the hospital, students may accompany the doctor for inpatient rounds.
 To allow students to understand the perspectives of other specialists in the field, the doctor also likes to have students spend clinical time with other pediatric colleagues in the office.
 What this means is you will get a chance to build relationships with other doctors and other professionals in the practice.

 During your experience, you will learn the following U.S. medical practices under the preceptor’s supervision: